EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 option to overwrite the destination if it already exists.
 To enable this option tick the `Overwrite Files` below the arrow for the transfer.
 On the top of the page is also shown a confirmation that the transfer has been submitted successfully.
-This same webpage shows the status of the current transfers in the `My jobs` tab shown in the following screeshot:
+This same web page shows the status of the current transfers in the `My jobs` tab shown in the following screenshot:

 ![WebFTS my jobs](WebFTS-my_jobs.png)